As an example, here is what the new filter looks like:

 XS, RPxs, XS+, SA, CA, FA

-Synology has changed their policy on not supporting any other non-Synology brand HDD in their new lineup of models.
+Synology has changed its policy on not supporting any other non-Synology brand HDD in their new lineup of models.

 New information has been listed when searching compatible drives for the new models: